 Matthew Berry is a Senior Fantasy Sports Analyst for ESPN.
-Berry writes regularly for ESPN.com, hosts the daily Fantasy Focus podcast with NFL reporter Field Yates, and co-hosts ESPN.com’s live Sunday morning fantasy football program Fantasy Football Now, as well as Fantasy Football Kickoff on Tuesdays during the NFL season.
-He also appears regularly on ESPN television and radio shows including, NFL Sunday Countdown, SportsCenter, NFL Live, Baseball Tonight, First Take, Mike & Mike in The Morning and more.
+Berry writes regularly for ESPN.com, hosts the Fantasy Focus podcast with NFL reporter Field Yates, and co-hosts ESPN.com’s live Sunday morning fantasy football program Fantasy Football Now, as well as Fantasy Football Kickoff on Tuesdays during the NFL season.
+He also appears regularly on ESPN television and radio shows including, Sunday NFL Countdown, SportsCenter, NFL Live, Baseball Tonight, First Take, Mike & Mike in The Morning and more.
 Berry, also known as the “Talented Mr. Roto,” is an Emmy Award winner for his work on Fantasy Football Now and a five-time Fantasy Sports Writers Association award winner, including a Writer of the Year award.

 Berry joined ESPN in February 2007 when his Web site, TalentedMr.Roto.com, was acquired by ESPN.com.
 Launched by Berry in March 2004 as an online fan group, TalentedMr.Roto.com quickly became known as an online community with quality, timely fantasy news and analysis.
 Developing as a place for “Personality Driven Fantasy Analysis,” the site earned 51 Fantasy Sports Writers Award (FSWA) nominations (winning 12), and four Fantasy Sports Trade Association (FSTA) award nominations (including Best Site) over it’s three year existence.
 Berry also founded (and still owns) RotoPass.com.